xot/ElectraOne/DOCUMENTATION.md

 High/Mid/Low/Output of the Channel Eq
 : The displayed value range is specified as -150..150 (or -120..120 for some); the formatter divides this by 10 and turns it into a float.

-Note that all these sliders do not operate at their full 14bit potential due to the fact that the display value range is restricted (to ensure that values are shown on the E1), while the E1 unfortunately *only* sends out MIDI CC messages when the *display* value changes (not when the underlying MIDI value changes that comes from the true 14bit range).
+Note that all these faders do not operate at their full 14bit potential due to the fact that the display value range is restricted (to ensure that values are shown on the E1), while the E1 unfortunately *only* sends out MIDI CC messages when the *display* value changes (not when the underlying MIDI value changes that comes from the true 14bit range).
 A bug report has been filed for this at Electra.
 As soon as any of these restrictions are lifted, the preset will be updated.

 ## The Mixer MIDI MAP

-Sliders are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.
+Faders are 14 bit, all other controls are 7bit, essentially just buttons sending 0 for off and  127 for on values.
 Controllers are mapped as follows.

 ### Master, return tracks and the transport.